kyberbits/prism/README.md

 # prism
 A CSS toolkit.

-Usage:
+## Features
+- No layout support
-- Include
+- No CSS classes
-- Use the single css file to get everything [./prism.css](./prism.css)
-- Use any component you would like: [./src/](./src/)
-- Theme using
+- Dark and Light mode build-in

 ## Option 1: Use Everything
 Import the combined CSS file: [./prism.css](./prism.css)